MarcoBitar/MarcoBitar/README.md

 # Welcome to My GitHub Profile!

 Hi there!
-I'm Marco Bitar, a passionate software developer with experience in building robust applications across multiple platforms.
-I enjoy designing innovative solutions, leveraging efficient algorithms, and crafting user-friendly experiences.
+I'm Marco Bitar, a passionate computer science student at University of Balamand.
+I enjoy designing innovative solutions, and crafting user-friendly experiences.
 Whether it's front-end, back-end, or mobile app development, I bring curiosity and dedication to every project.

 ---